Snowflake World Tour hits your city

 The two most recent orders (1024 and 1025) have:

-• IS_IMMUTABLE = FALSE — they fell within the mutable window
+• IS_FROZEN = FALSE — they fell in the active region

 All historical orders (October 2023) have:

-• PROFIT_MARGIN_PCT = NULL — they were preserved from the previous version, not recomputed
+• DIET_CLASSIFICATION = NULL — they were preserved from the previous version; the AI function never ran on them

-• IS_IMMUTABLE = TRUE — Snowflake skipped them entirely
+• IS_FROZEN = TRUE — Snowflake skipped them entirely

-This is immutability in action: a schema change was deployed, and Snowflake only reprocessed the rows that needed it.
+This is a frozen region in action: a schema change was deployed, and Snowflake only reprocessed the rows that needed it — keeping your AI inference cost confined to the active region.

 Cleanup